HaigBishop/swapbytes/README.md

 ## To Do
 - small UI things
     - notify when another user's nickname changes
-    - add /who <name> command which gives info about a user
 - private chat
 - trade offer -> accept/decline
 - transfer of file